Eri9898/osTicket-Installation/README.md

 <br />
 <img src="https://imgur.com/s5jUSDP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 13. Open the PHP manager that was installed earlier.
 Click register and it will ask for a location, click the three dots.
-Locate file C:\PHP\CGI and select it. xxx regestering PHP like this connects IIS to the PHP engine, and it'll know where to process those PHP files.
+Locate file C:\PHP\CGI and select it.
+Regestering PHP like this connects IIS to the PHP engine, and it'll know where to process those PHP files.
 </p>
 <br />
 </p>
 <br />
 <img src="https://imgur.com/5AHq3tk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 14. Refresh IIS AFTER selecting the file.
- Download OSTicket (osTicket v 1.15.8) https://drive.google.com/file/d/13IsQ-fzu5Nms5LSkfaiIpwvEoa-Jc75z/view?usp=drive_link onto the machine.
+ Download OSTicket (osTicket v 1.15.8) [https://drive.google.com/file/d/13IsQ-fzu5Nms5LSkfaiIpwvEoa-Jc75z/view?usp=drive_link ]onto the machine.
 Open the OSTicket file, extract and copy the zipped file "Upload" within it.
-Copy it into c:\inetpub\wwwroot xxx the "upload" file is the actual web app osTicket, "wwwroot" is IIS's default webroot ANy files sent here will be served when the server is accessed throggh a browser.
+Copy it into c:\inetpub\wwwroot The "upload" file is the actual web app osTicket, "wwwroot" is IIS's default webroot ANy files sent here will be served when the server is accessed throgh a browser.
 </p>
 <br />
 15. Within c:\inetpub\wwwroot rename the upload file to "OSTicket" for organizational purposes.